History

 Capital District Pediatric Cardiology Associates had its origins in 1966 when Dr. Reda Shaher was recruited to form the Section of Pediatric Cardiology at Albany Medical Center and Albany Medical College.

-He was joined by Dr. Matthew Farina in 1975 and Dr. Eric Spooner in 1977.
+Dr. Reda Shaher was later joined by Dr. Matthew Farina in 1975 and Dr. Eric Spooner in 1977.

 This group established the pediatric cardiology, pediatric cardiac catheterization, echocardiography, and pediatric cardiac surgery programs in Albany.

-Our abilities to deliver the highest-quality surgical care for our patients with congenital heart disease were markedly improved with the recruitment of Dr. Neil Devejian in 2000 to Albany Medical Center.
+Our ability to deliver the highest-quality surgical care for our patients with congenital heart disease was markedly improved with the recruitment of Dr. Neil Devejian in 2000 to Albany Medical Center.
 Led by Dr. Devejian, together with our group and the physicians and nurses in anesthesia, pediatric intensive care, and neonatal intensive care, we have built a strong surgical program for congenital heart disease at Albany Medical Center.

-The New York State Health Department has released reports dating from 2002 to 2017 which have shown that our program has consistently had one of the lowest risk-adjusted mortality rates in New York State.
+The New York State Health Department has released reports dating from 2002 to 2017, which have shown that our program has consistently had one of the lowest risk-adjusted mortality rates in New York State.

 Over the last five decades, Capital District Pediatric Cardiology Associates has grown with the exceptional advances made in the field of pediatric cardiology.